rhumb-lang/rhi/ARCHITECTURE.md

 * **Refactoring:** Drag-and-drop operations on the Desktop map to AST transformations:
     * Dragging code text from Book A to Book B moves the function.
     * Dragging Book A into Shelf B moves the file on disk and updates references.
+* **Testing:** Right clicking on a book or shelf offers a context menu option "Run Tests" which will execute the file using the `-test` flag and print the test results in a sidebar window (errors can be clicked to navigate to the offending code),

 ### 11.5 Persistence Strategy
 * **Code:** Saved to `.__.rh` / `.rhy` (The "Babel" Layer).